beginning of content

 The Therapeutic Goods Administration (TGA) continues to review and assess breast implants available in the Australian market.

 In September 2019, the TGA decided to recall and suspend a number of breast implants and tissue expanders due to a small risk of breast implant-associated anaplastic large cell lymphoma.
-The list of these products can be found here.
-Consumer information on the recall and risks can be found here.
+The TGA provides a list of the affected products and consumer information on the recall and associated risks.

 If you have symptoms such as pain, swelling, a rash or a lump in your breast, armpit or elsewhere or you are concerned about changes in your breast, please discuss these with your doctor (GP), surgeon or other appropriate medical professional as soon as possible.